drodil/backstage-plugin-qeta/docs/config.md

 ## Entities

-- `entities.kinds`, string array, what kind of catalog entities can be attached to a question.
+- `entities.kinds`, string array, what kind of catalog entities can be attached to a post.
 Default is ['Component']
-- `entities.max`, integer, maximum number of entities to attach to a question.
+- `entities.max`, integer, maximum number of entities to attach to a post.
 Default is `3`
+- `entities.min`, integer, minimum number of entities that has to be attached to a post.
+Default is `0`.

 ## Tags

-- `tags.allowCreation`, boolean, determines whether it's possible to add new tags when creating question.
+- `tags.allowCreation`, boolean, determines whether it's possible to add new tags when creating a post.
 Only affects if permissions are not enabled.
 Moderators can always add tags from the UI even if this is false.
 Default is `true`
-- `tags.allowedTags`, string array, list of allowed tags to be attached to questions.
+- `tags.allowedTags`, string array, list of allowed tags to be attached to posts.
 Only used if `tags.allowCreation` is set to `false`.
-- `tags.max`, integer, maximum number of tags to be attached to a question.
+- `tags.max`, integer, maximum number of tags to be attached to a post.
 Default is `5`.
+- `tags.min`, integer, minimum number of tags that has to be attached to a post.
+Default is `0`.

 ## Storage